comparison

 |---|---|---|

-| Layout control | Limited and platform-dependent | Precise and extensible |
+| Layout control | Limited and dependent on the renderer or platform | Precise and extensible when CSS, components, or scripts are involved |

-| Best for | Docs, notes, README files | Web pages and structured markup |
+| Best for | Docs, notes, README files, project plans, and content drafts | Web pages, reusable components, forms, embeds, and structured markup |

 Choosing between them